-Immediate supervisors must ensure that lunch periods and rest breaks of their employees are scheduled within the limitations of the above restrictions and with the least disruption to college operations or services.
+Lunch periods and rest breaks are to be taken within the limitations of the above restrictions and with the least disruption to college operations or services.

 For additional information please review Reynolds Policy 3-14, Standard Work Schedule and Overtime.